 One could learn from already existing initiatives that are sharing information with various stakeholders that embraces public-private partnership approach.
-The most common initiatives both at the national and district levels that has been developed by a knowledge institute (RAB) include the Smart Nkunganire System (SNS), e-Soko, and Smart Kungahara System (SKS).
+The most common initiatives both at the national and district levels that have been developed by a knowledge institute (RAB) include the Smart Nkunganire System (SNS), e-Soko, and Smart Kungahara System (SKS).
 SNS and SKS are service products of BK Techouse.
 The two products have been developed through a private-public partnership with RAB and NAEB respectively.
 The SNS relies on RAB for data and the objectives of the program are to monitor the distribution of subsidized inputs and manage input subsidy.
 Other stakeholders involved in SNS include farmers, farmer organizations, agro-dealers, fertilizer companies, local governments, OAF and MINALOC.
 The main objective of SKS is to digitalize cash crop value chains such as tea, coffee, and horticultural crops.
 The targeted stakeholders include farmers, farmer organizations, agro-dealers, fertilizer companies, and local governments.
 E-Soko is an initiative that is implemented by MINAGRI and MINICOM.
 Its main goal is to make agricultural product information on market prices available to agro-dealers and farmers.

 Stakeholders also identified some policies that will be useful to enhance food security and livelihoods.
 The missing policies are: